aws-samples/open-source-medical-imaging-tools-on-aws/orthanc/README.md

 ## Description

 The architecture of the solution comprises a highly-available container service running one or more containerized Orthanc instances, hosted on [Amazon Elastic Container Service](https://aws.amazon.com/ecs) (ECS).
+The ECS service may be configured to run on EC2 instances or as a fully-managed serverless service running on [AWS Fargate](https://aws.amazon.com/fargate).
 The Orthanc instances reside behind a [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html), which ensures continuity of service by replacing unhealthy instances and which can scale to accommodate demand.
 The load balancer provides the internet endpoint for the solution on the ports for DICOM DIMSE and DICOMWeb, which are configurable.

 Storage for the image files is provided by [Amazon Elastic File System](https://aws.amazon.com/efs/) (EFS), which is mounted on each running Orthanc instance, and the image indexes are stored in PostgreSQL hosted on [Amazon Relational Database Service](https://aws.amazon.com/rds/) (RDS).
 The EFS store and RDS database are automatically backed up to [Amazon S3](https://aws.amazon.com/s3/), and the data stored on EFS is transitioned to a lower-cost [Infrequent Access](https://aws.amazon.com/efs/features/infrequent-access/) storage tier after a configurable period.